 Location and Size

-We hope we’ve helped to make up your mind and, if you’re still confused, then why not visit both in one day?
+We hope you’ve made up your mind now, but if you’re still confused, then why not visit both in one day?